DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

 Document your plugin in restructured text
 -------------------------------------------

-If you are creating your plugin with the 'savu_documentation' command, then the restructured text file will be created automatically for you and the link to this file will be printed to the terminal window.
+If you are creating your plugin with the 'savu_plugin_generator' command, then the restructured text file will be created automatically for you and the link to this file will be printed to the terminal window.

 You will need to open the linked file and write down instructions about how to use your plugin.
-The language this file should be written is is reStructured text.
+The language this file should be written in is reStructured text.
 This is described in more detail here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html